-"Unfortunately for many families impacted by this type of disaster, once the initial shock wears off, the reality of financial hardship caused by the devastation can be just as traumatic as the event itself," said Wheeler, R-Crystal Lake.
+"Unfortunately for many families impacted by this type of disaster, once the initial shock wears off, the reality of financial hardship caused by the devastation can be just as traumatic as the event itself," the Crystal Lake Republican said.
 "In the past, state government has not always responded quickly enough to provide the relief needed for this financial stress.
 However, this time the governor and legislature acted quickly, and I know many of the families still trying to recover are grateful."

-State Rep. Tony McCombie, R-Savanna, agreed.
+State Rep. Tony McCombie, R-Savanna, also was a House sponsor.